180. Tenalirama and the King's Bad Luck

-"I'm going to execute that servant!" he shouted.
+"I'm going to execute that servant!" the king shouted.

 Inspired by: Tenali Raman: Tales of Wit and Wisdom by Kavitha Mandana